lbernick/community/teps/0104-tasklevel-resource-requirements.md

 We should consider deprecating `Task.Step.Resources`, `Task.StepTemplate.Resources`, and `TaskRun.StepOverrides`.
 Specifying resource requirements for individual Steps is confusing and likely too granular for many CI/CD workflows.

+This work will support users either specify via task-level or step-level for any compute resources.
+A further improvement can be implemented to allow users to configure one type of resource, task-level or step-level.

 ## Examples